trouve-antoine/fbranches/README.md

 # fbranches

-functional version of javascript's switch and if statements
+A functional version of javascript's switch and if statements (beware of the `f` prefix).

 ## `if` statement